Stanislaw09/camp-portfolio/README.md

 ---

-Simple business card / portfolio created of web developer in the form of static web page created with plain HTML and CSS
+Simple business card / portfolio created with the plain HTML and CSS for the web developer in the form of static web page

 Preview:
 https://stanislaw09.github.io/camp-portfolio/